Would you like to share your cancer experience with us?

 If you would like to discuss your experience as a person affected by cancer, we have an opportunity for you to provide feedback.
 Your comments can help to improve cancer care for others living in Norfolk and Waveney.
 If you’re interested, click the button below to take complete our survey, or arrange a telephone interview by calling 0113 549 9425.Complete the survey

 Receiving a diagnosis of cancer can be a stressful time for you and those important to you.
-We want to let you know that there is support available for you; in person, by telephone, and via websites.
+We want to let you know that there is support available for you; in person, by telephone, and online.
 We want you to know that there is always someone to talk to about how you’re feeling.

 There are many services available to support you with this, including:

 - Support for family and friends – Caring for someone with a diagnosis can be difficult and can affect people’s own health, mental well-being, working life, and relationships, it is important to seek help and support for yourself, as a family carer”

 - Emotional support and wellbeing – Cancer changes our lives and we need to regain our confidence, manage our stress and deal with our emotional difficulties

 - Financial support – A diagnosis of has a financial impact on everyone involved.
 Advice available includes accessing financial benefits, applying for grants, help with prescriptions costs, help with transport to hospital and parking costs”

 - Support with dietary advice – Eating the right kinds of foods with the important nutrients the body needs before, during, and after treatment can help you feel better and stay stronger, expert dietary advice is available if required